gitlabhq/gitlabhq/doc/development/fe_guide/event_tracking.md

-# Event Tracking
+# Event tracking

-We use a tracking interface that wraps up [Snowplow](https://github.com/snowplow/snowplow) for tracking custom events.
-Snowplow implements page tracking, but also exposes custom event tracking.
+GitLab provides `Tracking`, an interface that wraps [Snowplow](https://github.com/snowplow/snowplow) for tracking custom events.
+It uses Snowplow's custom event tracking functions.

 The tracking interface can be imported in JS files as follows: